uwplse/pumpkin-pi/README.md

 ```

 This command lifts a function or proof `f` along the discovered relation.
-DEVOID must be able to find an ornament between `A` and `B` for this
+CARROT must be able to find an ornament between `A` and `B` for this
 command to work.
 If you have already called `Find ornament` on `A` and `B`,
 it will use the discovered ornament; otherwise, it will search for an
 ornament first.